FAM Course Descriptions

 An introductory survey of human sexuality including gender, love and intimacy, sexual expression and variation, sexual orientation, contraception, pregnancy and birth, sexually transmitted infections, sexual coercion, and sex in society.

-An introduction to the basic principles of human development through the life course of the individual from conception to death, common life transitions, and social change shape people's lives from birth to death.
+An introduction to the basic principles of human development through the life course of the individual from conception to death, common life transitions, and social change shaping people's lives from birth to death.
 Roles of family, school, peers, and work will also be examined in relation to human development.
 Emphasis will be placed on the general theories of human development and their relation to the life course.

 This course uses Child Life theory to address providing developmentally appropriate psychosocial and emotional support to hospitalized children and their families.
 Topics will include assessment, common stressors, therapeutic interventions, parent and sibling support, procedural preparation, pain management, and bereavement support.